MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 - 4 GB of RAM
 - 1.6 GHz i5 (or equivalent) minimum CPU speed per core (2 cores are the minimum).
 - At least 15 GB of free space (the channel database can require a large amount of space).
 - A supported version of SQL Server.
 It is recommended to use a standard license or better for a Commerce Scale Unit (self-hosted), as the Express edition could cause synchronization issues due to its known limitations.
-For more information, review the [Commerce Data Exchange implementation guidance](../dev-itpro/implementation-considerations-cdx.md#sql-versions-and-licenses-and-when-to-use-them) content.
+For more information, see [Commerce Data Exchange implementation guidance](../dev-itpro/implementation-considerations-cdx.md#sql-versions-and-licenses-and-when-to-use-them).

 ### Recommended system requirements

 - 6 GB of RAM
 - 2.4 GHz i7 (or equivalent) minimum CPU speed per core (4 cores are recommended).
 - At least 20 GB of free space (the channel database can require a large amount of space).
 - - A supported version of SQL Server.
 It is recommended to use a standard license or better for a Commerce Scale Unit (self-hosted), as the Express edition could cause synchronization issues due to its known limitations.
-For more information, review the [Commerce Data Exchange implementation guidance](../dev-itpro/implementation-considerations-cdx.md#sql-versions-and-licenses-and-when-to-use-them) content.
+For more information, see [Commerce Data Exchange implementation guidance](../dev-itpro/implementation-considerations-cdx.md#sql-versions-and-licenses-and-when-to-use-them).

 It would be in an organization's best interest to also take the following items into consideration when determining personal hardware needs: